Euclidean geometry: Infinite processes

 Ancient geometers may have considered the parallel postulate – that two parallel lines do not ever intersect – less certain than the others because it makes a statement about infinitely remote regions of space, and so cannot be physically verified.

 The modern formulation of proof by induction was not developed until the 17th century, but some later commentators consider it implicit in some of Euclid's proofs, e.g., the proof of the infinitude of primes.

 Supposed paradoxes involving infinite series, such as Zeno's paradox, predated Euclid.
 Euclid avoided such discussions, giving, for example, the expression for the partial sums of the geometric series in IX.35 without commenting on the possibility of letting the number of terms become infinite.

 Logical basis

 Classical logic

 Euclid frequently used the method of proof by contradiction, and therefore the traditional presentation of Euclidean geometry assumes classical logic, in which every proposition is either true or false, i.e., for any proposition P, the proposition "P or not P" is automatically true.
+The proof by contradiction (or reductio ad absurdum method) rests on two cardinal principles of classical logic: the law of contradiction and the law of the excluded middle.
+In simple terms, the law of contradiction says that if S is any statement, then S and a contradiction (that is, the denial) of S cannot both hold.
+And the law of the excluded middle states, that either S or the denial of S must hold (that is, there is no third, or middle, possibility).
+This method therefore consists of assuming (by way of hypothesis) that a proposition that is to be established is false; if an absurdity follows, one concludes that the hypothesis is untenable and that the original proposition must then be true.